Confidence Interval

 Confidence Interval calculation for Proportion

-Confidence Interval for Capability
+Confidence Interval for CAPABILITY

-USL = customer upper specification limit LSL = customer lower specification limit
+USL = customer upper specification limit

-Pp is a process index that numerically describes the long term capability.
+Pp is a process index that numerically describes the long-term capability.

 Cp is the short term indicator, Cp should always be analyzed with Cpk, as Pp should always be analyzed with Ppk.